Theme

 Why it is included here

-Lifehubber includes Arnis because it appears to be a distinctive public project where geographic data, simulation, and generation intersect in an unusually legible way.
+Lifehubber includes Arnis because it gives readers a distinctive public project where geographic data, simulation, and generation intersect in an unusually legible way.

 Source links